 Fully accredited BMAS members, and holders of the Diploma of Medical Acupuncture, need to apply for reaccreditation every five years.
 This page gives guidance on the procedure.

-‘Approved’ above refers to courses or meetings that have met the requirements of an appropriate college for use as CPD (for example the Royal College of Physicians).
+‘Approved’ above refers to courses or meetings that have met the requirements of an appropriate college for use as CPD (for example one of the Royal Colleges).

 The Diploma in Medical Acupuncture (Dip Med Ac) lapses automatically five years after it has been granted.